Frequently Asked Questions

-The CCC is for civilian women and men ages 18 through 25 and military veterans through age 29.
+The CCC is for individuals ages 18 through 25 and military veterans through age 29.
 Prospective CCC Corpsmembers must successfully pass a background check, drug test, and physical exam before enrolling in the program.

-Applicants cannot have a record of a criminal conviction or pending legal action for a serious felony or violent crime and cannot be on formal probation or parole.
+Applicants cannot have a record of a criminal conviction or pending legal action for a serious felony or violent crime and cannot be on parole or formal probation.
 The CCC accepts applicants of all income and education levels.

-CCC applicants must have a California address.
+CCC applicants must be California residents.
 However, out of state applicants who meet CCC eligibility requirements may be considered for enrollment, depending on space and availability.